5hubham5ingh/WallWiz/README.md

 - The beginning of the script should contain information about it.
 For reference, check out the [existing scripts](https://github.com/5hubham5ingh/WallWiz/tree/main/themeExtensionScripts).

 - To contribute wallpapers, visit the [wallpapers repository](https://github.com/5hubham5ingh/WallWiz/tree/wallpapers).

-## Future Plans

-- Support for other terminal emulators that supports kitty graphic protocol.

 ## License